Grow Anise Hyssop for Showy Borders that Draw Native Bees Like a Magnet

 But that’s not its only benefit in your cool climate garden.
-All parts of Agastache foeniculum are edible.
+All parts of the Agastache foeniculum are edible.
 The leaves and flowers are used as herbs in soup and salad.
 The leaves and flowers can be used to flavor syrup or cordial.
 Dried leaves and flower spikes make a flavorful tea herb.
 Anise hyssop is also a medicinal herb.

 How to grow Anise Hyssop

-Plant seeds indoors February to March if you want flowers in September or October.
+Plant seeds indoors from February to March if you want flowers in September or October.
 Anise hyssop is somewhat frost hardy and will continue to bloom until you get a killing frost.
 Or sow seed outdoors in April to June for flowers the following June.
 Agastache is one of the first flowers to open in spring and one of the last to die back in the Fall.
 Once the flowers open you’ll get a continuous show of flowers until the killing frost in the Fall.

 You can also sow agastache seed directly in the ground in autumn when the soil is still warm.
 Cover the seedlings to protect them over the winter.
 They will bloom the following spring.

 Anise hyssop seeds benefit from a short chilling period before planting.
-Place seeds in damp peat moss and hold at 4°C for a week before planting indoors in flats.
+Place seeds in damp peat moss and hold them at 4°C for a week before planting them indoors in flats.
 Outdoor temperatures are cool enough in the spring that this chill period is met with direct planting outdoors 3 weeks before your last frost date.

 Anise hyssop needs light to germinate so don’t cover the seeds with soil when you plant.
-Optimal soil temperatures for germination are 55°F (22°C).
+The optimal soil temperatures for germination are 55°F (22°C).
 Germination takes 14 to 21 days.
 If planting indoors to get a head start on the season, a little cinnamon on the soil surface of seedling pots will prevent damping off while you wait for the seedlings to emerge.
 Keep the soil damp by watering from under the pot.